 Remind me: how is my alta environment structured?

 Great question!
 Your environment in alta has Courses and Sections.
-Your Course is a collection of assignments, quizzes, and tests.
+Your Course is a collection of assignments and assessments (quizzes and tests).
 Each course must have a minimum of one Section, which students join.
 If you have more than one group of students taking the same class, you will have more than one Section containing the same Course material.

 Your Course is a master version of your Sections and contains all information that passes down to them.
 Your Sections are copies of the same master course.
 For example: CHEM-100-01 and CHEM-100-02.
 Each Section has the same course outline as other Sections under the same Course.